Buildings That Are Easy To Assemble & Meet Or Beat California Building Load Requirements

 - Los Angeles

-Your structure will come with SteelMaster State Stamped Engineered Blueprints that meet all California building codes and loads requirements.
-All designs and calculations are stamped by our licensed, engineer with clearly diagramed drawings of your building.
+Your structure will come with SteelMaster State Stamped Engineered Blueprints that meet all California building load requirements.
+All designs and calculations are stamped by our licensed engineer with clearly diagrammed drawings of your building.

 Many mountainous regions require blueprints to include deeper frost depths than normal, which SteelMaster can design accordingly.
 For example, Mono and Pluma Counties and South Lake Tahoe require the footings of our buildings to be 18” below grade.